herveguetin/zermatt-docs/docs/features/forms.md

 You may want to avoid the user being redirected when the form is successgully submitted.

-In such case, just pass the callback to the `Zermatt_Form` module.
+In such case, just pass the callback to the `Zermatt_Form` module with its `onSuccess` property.

 ```js
 // Some logic to display a custom success message.